 South Carolina | SC Picture Project | Georgetown County Photos | Pawleys Island Chapel

 Originally home to the Pentecostal Holiness Church in nearby Georgetown, this quaint chapel did not arrive on Pawleys Island until the late 1940s, when it was dismantled and transported to the island.
-The chapel was carefully rebuilt by the Georgetown Laymen’s Association and dedicated on June 6, 1948.
+The chapel was carefully rebuilt by the Georgetown Laymen’s Association in 1946 and dedicated on June 6, 1948.
 It rests on land donated by Dr. and Mrs. J. H. Porter.

 The formal name of the church is the Pawleys Island House of Worship, though it is more commonly known as The Chapel.
 The small church managed to survive both Hurricane Hazel and Hurricane Hugo, and it continues to serve as the island’s only house of worship.
 Services are held each Sunday at 10:00 a.m.

 The small sanctuary extends into the marsh, affording visitors an unprecedented view of the tidal creek.
 Though vulnerable to floods due to heavy rains and high tides, the chapel has so far remained untouched by rising waters, aside from the above-mentioned hurricanes.
-The Pawleys Island Chapel is also available for weddings from September through May, and ceremonies must be conducted by an ordained minister.
+The Pawleys Island Chapel is available for weddings from September through May, and ceremonies must be conducted by an ordained minister.
 See contact information below.

 SC Picture Project Contributors Reflect on Pawleys Island Chapel

 Contributor Treva Thomas Hamlin shares her experience capturing the middle photo: “The Pawleys Island Chapel has captured my eye for many summers.
 I love its simple elegance on the creek water’s edge as it beckons beach loving parishioners on a summer morning.”